longturn/freeciv21/docs/Contributing/msys2.rst

 #.
 The :file:`msys2_shell` will close when this is complete.
 Run it again and install following packages with
    :code:`pacman -Su <package name>`.
 The packages needed for building Freeciv21 are numerous.
-These packages are needed even if you don't plan to make the installer, update documentation, but only build Freeciv21 for local use.
+These packages are needed even if you do not plan to make the installer, update documentation, but only build Freeciv21 for local use.

 #.
 Install these arch independent packages that are needed for building Freeciv21.
 With these packages it is